| 0 | 9 Comments

 Ears of corn-on-the-cob... complete with corn shaped plates and corn cob holders.

-Should you feel that you still have questions about corn-on-the-cob, then I invite you to check out this site -- they've got everything you could ever want to know about choosing, cleaning, preparing, cooking, and serving corn-on-the-cob!
+Corn husks from corn on the cob.If you still have questions about corn-on-the-cob, then I invite you to check out this site — they’ve got everything you could ever want to know about choosing, cleaning, preparing, cooking, and serving corn-on-the-cob!

 What I Learned Today...